topcoder-platform/tc-connect-notifications/README.md

     ```

-- Verify that a slack notification in `COPILOT_TARGET_RABBIT_QUEUE_NAME` and one another after `UNCLAIMED_PROJECT_REPOST_DELAY` notifications continues coming until copilot is assigned.
+- Verify that a slack notification in `RABBITMQ.SLACK_NOTIFICATIONS_COPILOT_QUEUE_NAME` and one another after `RABBITMQ.DELAY_DURATION` notifications continues coming until copilot is assigned.

 ```json
 {